 One of the special things about TU is that undergraduates are at the forefront of research.
 Most of the research in my lab has been driven by undergraduates.

-And while many in the university already take notice of the incredible work done by TU’s chemistry department, the outside world is also starting to notice.
+And while many in the university already take notice of the incredible work done by TU’s chemistry department, the outside world has noticed.

 Sivey worked with associate professor Keith Reber and three TU student researchers to co-author a paper in the Nature Water scientific journal.
 The paper was also in collaboration with scientists at Johns Hopkins University and the University of Southern California.